atbcb/usab-uswds/_pages/guidelines-standards/ufas.md

 Clear Doorway Width and Depth\
 Maximum Doorway Depth**

-**4.13.6 MANEUVERING CLEARANCES AT DOORS.** Minimum maneuvering clearances at doors that are not automatic or power-assisted shall be as shown in Fig. 25.
+#### 4.13.6 MANEUVERING CLEARANCES AT DOORS

+Minimum maneuvering clearances at doors that are not automatic or power-assisted shall be as shown in Fig. 25.
 The floor or ground area within the required clearances shall be level and clear.
 Entry doors to acute care hospital bedrooms for in-patients shall be exempted from the requirement for space at the latch side of the door (see dimension "x" in Fig. 25) if the door is at least 44 in (1120 mm) wide.

 ![Maneuvering Clearances at Doo](https://www.access-board.gov/images/guidelines_standards/Buildings_Sites/ufas/25.gif)